brianshumate/ansible-hubot/README.md

 * libexpat1-dev
 * redis-server

-The role requires most of the above packages; the `redis-server` package is an dependency of the Hubot `redis-brain` script.
+Redis required for redis brain functionality.

 ### Scripts

-You can enable Hubot scripts by uncommenting or adding them to the `hubot_scripts` variable.
+You can enable more Hubot scripts by adding them to the `hubot_node_packages` and `hubot_external_scripts` variables.

-The project includes a reasonable set of custom scripts befitting something akin to an engineering team, but if you prefer, you can replace them with your own list of scripts.

-The optional commented out scripts in `defaults/main.yml`:

-* github-status.coffee
-* wunderground.coffee

-You will need to uncomment the appropriate variables in `defaults/main.yml` to make use of these scripts and add your own.

-If you add more custom scripts be sure to add any Node.js dependencies required by the scripts to the `hubot_node_packages` variable list as well.

 ## Configuration